tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

       two-dimensional function of read throughput versus temporal and spatial locality.
 This function is called a **memory mountain** .
 * the performance of the memory system is not characterized by a single number.
     * Instead, it is a mountain of temporal and spatial locality whose elevations can vary by over an order of magnitude.
     * Wise programmers try to structure their programs so that they run in the peaks instead of the valleys.
     * The aim is to exploit temporal locality so that heavily used words are fetched from the L1 cache, and to exploit spatial locality so that as many words as possible are accessed from a single L1 cache line.

-# IMPORTANT !!
+# IMPORTANT!!

 ## QUIZ - WEEK 2